 a.
 In the fourth year…on the fourth day of the ninth month: On December 4, 518 B.C. a delegation came to Jerusalem with a question about fasting.
 At this point, the temple was somewhere around halfway completed.

 b.
 Should I weep in the fifth month and fast: The fast in the fifth month remembered the destruction of the temple (2 Kings 25:8-9).
 Zechariah also mentioned a fast in the seventh month (Zechariah 7:5), which remembered the murder of Gedaliah, the last act of rebellion against the Babylonian governor of Judah (2 Kings 25:25).

 i.
 The Law of Moses only commanded one fast day, on the Day of Atonement, the people of Israel should afflict their souls (Leviticus 16:29-34).
 The text in Leviticus does not specifically say they should fast, but it has long been understood by Jewish teachers as a command for Jews to fast on the Day of Atonement.
-In addition to this day, during the exile the Jewish people instituted four more feasts to remember key dates in the tragic defeat of their nation.
+In addition to this day, during the exile the Jewish people instituted four more fasts to remember key dates in the tragic defeat of their nation.
 Here are the additional fasts:

 |Mourning the capture of Jerusalem